Is PCP a good idea? All you need to know about the advantages & disadvantages of PCP

 3. Take advantage of manufacturer discounts

 Many car manufacturers offer discounts on new models to boost purchases and compete with increasingly popular car supermarkets.
-Most of the time, they can offer relatively low interest rates as well, meaning that when you purchase a new model.
+Most of the time, they can offer relatively low interest rates as well, meaning that when you purchase a new model, you will still be able to enjoy affordable monthly fees.

 4. You can choose either a new car or a used car